 4. Privacy Violation

 Virginia tenants have a right to enjoy their rented premises in peace and quiet.
-One example of a violation to this right is barging in unannounced.
+One example of a landlord violation to this right is barging into the property unannounced or without notice.

-In addition, a landlord must only enter the tenant’s rented premises only when the reason for entry is reasonable.
+In addition, a landlord must only enter the tenant’s rented premises only when the reason for entry is reasonable as part of their lease obligations.
 Such reasons include:

 • To show it to prospective tenants or buyers